What Is a Marine Propulsion Control System?

 The CPP system consists of three integrated subsystems: the pitch controller, the hydraulic power unit (HPU), and the pitch actuator mechanism in the propeller hub.

-The bridge telegraph is the primary human-machine interface in propulsion controls engineering.
+The bridge telegraph is the primary human-machine interface in a marine propulsion control system.
 On modern vessels, this is an integrated lever or joystick that may also control bow thrusters, stern thrusters, and azimuth drives from a single station.

 Telegraph positions are mapped to specific demand percentages in the control system calibration.
 A typical mapping: